 Administrative/Indirect expenses and FICR are to be used to help cover expenses that are not easily assigned to a specific program or unit within an organization.
 These costs are associated with depreciation and use allowances, facility operation and maintenance, general administrative expenses such as accounting, payroll, legal and data processing, and any personnel not providing direct services to the project.
 If requested, the expenses are limited to the maximum rate listed, depending on the funding source and existence of a FICR letter.
 Once a funding source is assigned to an approved subaward, the allowable rate will apply, and a budget revision may be required if excess expenses are included.
 Administrative/Indirect expenses do not apply to equipment or fixed fee subawards or portions of subawards.
-Reference the Requirements and Procedures for Grant Programs (RPGPs) GR - 20.
-Modified Direct Costs (rate of 10%) must be based upon expenses as outlined within the RPGPs.
+Reference the Requirements and Procedures for Grant Programs (RPGPs) GR - 20\.
+Modified Direct Costs (rate of 15%) must be based upon expenses as outlined within the RPGPs.
 The FICR amount must be based upon allowed expenses per your organization's current FICR letter.
 Attach a copy of your FICR letter to the application, as applicable.

-Budget Summary
+Budget Summary Tab

 The applicant's name and service type will auto-fill from information entered at the top of the Budget Narrative tab.
 This page offers a summary of the subaward budget, match, and other funding.
-Information entered in the Budget Narrative tab will auto-populate the ADSD Funds column.
-Applicants will input funding information in the orange cells.
+Information entered on the Budget Narrative tab will auto-populate the ADSD Funds column.
+Applicants will input funding information into the orange cells.

-Matching Funds Requirements: The required match is 15% of the ADSD requested amount.
+Matching Funds Requirements: Identify if the required match is Secured or Pending by using the drop-down window in cell C7.
+The required match is 15% of the ADSD requested amount.
 The required match will calculate automatically.
-Break out match into the budget expense categories to show where it will be applied.
+Break out the required Match into the budget expense categories in that column to show where it will be applied.